Go, go, go!

 Just the name sounds haunting don’t it?
-Prior to 2009, the Gillig Phantom was the only bus type in revenue service in the MCAT fixed route system.
+For many years, the Gillig Phantom was the only bus type in revenue service in the MCAT fixed route system.
 Today, only a handful operate, as many transit agencies have gone with low floor transit buses.
 In 2009 as well, Gillig stopped producing the Phantom.

 Gillig Low Floor

 Today, much of MCAT’s fleet comprises of Gillig Low Floor buses, such as #59099 above.
 The low floor fleet is a mix of standard clean diesel models, diesel-electric hybrid BRT models, and clean diesel Trolley Replicas.
 The above photo is a 2015 diesel model.

 #55347 above is one of many Gillig Low Floor BRT Diesel-Electric Hybrid buses that were purchased in 2009.
 These buses are similar to the hybrids that the Pinellas Suncoast Transit Authority (PSTA) have, but the windows and seating arrangement are different.
 Notice the single piece windshield that is similar to the 2005 fleet from Hillsborough Area Regional Transit (HART), not all transit agencies opt for the single windshield anymore.

 In 2011, MCAT purchased several Gillig Low Floor Replica Trolleys to run on its various trolley bus lines.
 Prior to these buses, MCAT ran replica trolleys that were manufactured by Supreme Corp (which they later sold the division to Hometown Trolley when Supreme exited the trolleybus market & focused on only freight vehicles).